sean-pj/YorkEats/README.md

 ![image](https://github.com/user-attachments/assets/88ff3537-49f8-4395-b4f9-5b499343d8f5)
 ![image](https://github.com/user-attachments/assets/0f18a34a-c2fb-437e-9c7e-ffb8ed1930ce)

+## Summary
+### Purpose
+The purpose/goal of this project is to help my university's community by providing a quick and easy way to find, locate and filter through open restaurants on campus.

+### Features
+A number of features required external research as referenced in the code.
+Some of these features are listed below
+* Restaurant Filters using JavaScript
+* Google API requests
+* Web scraping with Beautiful Soup
+* Various Boostrap Components (collapse, dropdown, etc)

 ## User Guide
 ### Find places to eat at York
 1. Navigate to All Locations using the navbar